ishotjr/thingscon-salon/thingscon-salon.md

 ### Kickstarter
 Note:
-Pebble was the first Kickstarter project I had ever backed, and I was actually pretty disappointed with the delays (I chose grey, and it shipped after black Pebbles were already available on store shelves) - and then when it finally arrived it had a screen tearing issue right out of the box (but quickly received a replacement).
+Pebble was the first Kickstarter project I had ever backed, and I was actually pretty disappointed with the delays (I chose grey, and it shipped after black Pebbles were already available on store shelves) - and then when it finally arrived it had a screen tearing issue right out of the box (but Pebble quickly sent a replacement, which worked great!).
+That might have been the extent of my Pebble story, but...
 TODO: Kickstarter/PebblePressPack1

 ### SDK